In This Article

 Executive Platinums start getting upgraded 100 hours before departure, followed by Platinum Pro at 72 hours, Platinum at 48 hours, and Gold at 24 hours.

 Delta Air Lines (and Aeromexico)

-Delta Medallion members, Delta Reserve credit card holders, select corporate travelers, and Aeromexico elite members are eligible for complimentary First Class upgrades in the U.S., Canada, Mexico, Caribbean, Bermuda, Central America, and Northern South America, as well as upgrades to Delta One (lie-flat business class) on U.S. domestic flights.
+Delta Medallion members, Delta SkyMiles® Reserve American Express Card (Rates & Fees), select corporate travelers, and Aeromexico elite members are eligible for complimentary First Class upgrades in the U.S., Canada, Mexico, Caribbean, Bermuda, Central America, and Northern South America, as well as upgrades to Delta One (lie-flat business class) on U.S. domestic flights.

 Medallion members are also eligible for complimentary upgrades to Clase Premier when flying Aeromexico on domestic flights or between Mexico and the U.S., Central America, Caribbean, Colombia and Ecuador, on all tickets except Basic Economy.

 For Delta and Aeromexico flights, Diamond and Platinum members start getting upgraded 120 hours before departure, followed by Golds at 72 hours and Silvers at 24 hours, except for domestic Delta One flights which are processed in the same order on the day of departure.

 Delta also uses its upgrade system for Comfort+ seating.
 Platinum and Diamond elites are automatically upgraded to Comfort+ shortly after booking, while Gold members are upgraded starting at 72 hours before departure and Silver members are upgraded starting 24 hours before departure.
 Getting upgraded to Comfort+ does not affect your eligibility for First Class upgrades.